-Report on Compliance for Each Major Federal Program
+Report on Compliance for The Major Federal Program

-We have audited the Putnam County Board of Education (School District) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on its major federal program for the year ended June 30, 2019.
+We have audited the Putnam County Board of Education's (School District) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on its major federal programs for the year ended June 30, 2020.
 The School District's major federal program is identified in the Summary of Auditor's Results section of the accompanying Schedule of Findings and Questioned Costs.